kubeflow/examples/financial_time_series/README.md

 pip3 install python-dateutil kfp==0.1.36
 ```

-Update the `ml_pipeline.py` with the cpu image path that you built in the previous steps and your bucket name.
+Please inspect the `ml_pipline.py` and update the `ml_pipeline.py` with the cpu image path that you built in the previous steps and your bucket name.
 Then, compile the DSL, using:

 ```